 - Operational Research

-At Stanford University, students can pursue studies in industrial engineering through the Department of Management Science and Engineering, which tied for fifth place in 2015, as designated by U.S. News & World Report.
-The university also placed fifth on USN&WR's list of national universities for 2014.
-The department takes a multidisciplinary approach to the study of industrial engineering and offers a B.S., M.S. and Ph.D. in Management Science and Engineering.
-Departmental emphasis is on research, which may include topics in production and operations management, decision and risk analysis or system modeling and optimization.
+At Stanford University, students can pursue studies in industrial engineering through the Department of Management Science and Engineering.
+The university placed fifth among national universities on U.S. News and World Report's list for 2017.
+The department takes a multidisciplinary approach to the study of industrial engineering and offers a B.S., M.S., and Ph.D. in Management Science and Engineering.
+Departmental emphasis is on research, which may include topics in production and operations management, decision and risk analysis, or system modeling and optimization.

 Top Industrial Engineering Schools

 Other top schools for industrial engineering include: